Everything you've always wanted to know about

 I'm tempted to take two classes.
 Will I get confused or tired?

 No, quite the opposite; most folks find at the end of the class

 that they're just getting warmed up, and the hour flies by!
 That's

 why we offer discounts for your second class; since you're

 already there, why not learn some more?
 It's an investment in

 If possible, wear comfortable smooth-soled shoes, something that

-dry and free of grit.
+dry and free of grit, and for better spins.
 But you won't notice anything about your footwear for several weeks while dancing, so don't worry about the "right" shoes.

 I can't decide between group classes or private lessons.

 In group classes you'll get both learning time and practice time